open-telemetry/opentelemetry-java/README.md

 [opentelemetry-java-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation).

-If you are looking for examples on how to use the OpenTelemetry APIs to write your own manual instrumentation, or how to set up the OpenTelemetry Java SDK, please visit our [auickstart guide](QUICKSTART.md).
+If you are looking for examples on how to use the OpenTelemetry APIs to write your own manual instrumentation, or how to set up the OpenTelemetry Java SDK, please visit our [quickstart guide](QUICKSTART.md).
 We also have fully-functioning example projects in our [examples sub-module](examples), which can be a good way to get your feet wet in a local environment.